karstyanick/AdventOfCode-2023/README.md

 You can run the main.rs file in the root directory and via command line input select the day you want to run.

 ### Using Cargo
-If you prefer using Cargo, from the root directory you can run:
+If you prefer using Cargo.
+From the root directory you can run:

 ```bash
 cargo run